 Quality Check and Creating Derivatives

-After scanning, copies of Master files should be inserted into the Master Edited folder (Master files should not be edited) and a quality check should be performed.
+After scanning, a quality check should be performed on the Master files.
 This ensures that the digitized items accurately represent the original materials.
 When completing a quality check, you should make sure that:

 - Files are saved in the correct format